zqfang/GSEApy/README.rst

 modify plots, like legends, ticks......

-Gseapy is aim to become a python wrapper of GSEA.
+GSEAPY is aim to become a python wrapper of GSEA.
 It is used for convenient GO enrichments and produce **publishable quality figures** from python.
 For use in ``python`` projects.